DMontgomery40/meta-mcp-server/README.md

 # Meta MCP Server

 "Meta" because it's an MCP Server that Creates MCP Servers.
-And also because "suck it, Zuck, I got it first"
+And also because "suck it, Zuck, I got it first" (seriously though I made that connection after the fact).

 ## Features

+AI (poorly) Created Content:

 - **Dynamic Server Generation**: Allows for the creation of customized MCP servers by specifying directories and files to be created.
 - **Automated File Management**: Handles the creation of necessary directories and files for new servers automatically.